adocs2/invoice-generator/README.md

 4. Use the Docker tool to facilitate application setup
 5. Separate more the use cases to make more specific and more easy to maintain
 6. Study the u-case gem more to use more features.
+7. Some refactors.
+For example change the if checks in the controller to `on.failure/on.sucess`
-7. Some refactors. `Make it work, Make it right, Make it even better!`
+8. `Make it work, Make it right, Make it even better!`